 Graduate students are encouraged to participate in national and local professional and student associations as a way to learn more about the field and develop career options.
 We especially encourage you to become involved with relevant groups and departments here at Northeastern.
 Boston is also rich with opportunities in leadership and professional involvement with public service related programs and organizations.
 Of additional interest are regional and national conferences at which students can hear about current research in the field and possibly participate on a panel or present their research.
 Students invited to participate or present at relevant conferences are encouraged to apply for funding, following the procedures outlined in our conference funding guide.

 The Political Science Graduate Student Association (PGSA) brings MA, MPA, and PhD students together to address the issues most important to our graduate student body.
 Our group – informally known as “Poli Tea” – organizes weekly luncheons to hear about new research being conducted by department faculty members, provide valuable learning opportunities for graduate students conducting publishing, research, teaching or building other job market skills, and exchange ideas for collaboration.
 In addition to providing lunch, Poli Tea allows graduate students to build a community around shared interests while encouraging professional development.
 All graduate students are encouraged to attend our meetings and participate in Poli Tea activities.
-You can find our schedule of events here.
-Please contact Julie Garey (email@example.com) or Liz Moore (firstname.lastname@example.org) for additional information, or stop by one of our meetings listed on the events calendar for instructions for joining the list serv.
+Please contact Julie Garey (firstname.lastname@example.org) or Liz Moore (email@example.com) for additional information.

 The Critical Social Theory (CST) Research Cluster meets monthly, from 5 to 7 p.m., in the lounge at the Humanities Center, 4th floor, Renaissance Park (see http://www.northeastern.edu/humanities/).